antgroup/YASA-Engine/README.md

 Currently, YASA-UAST and YASA-Engine are open-sourced, while YASA-UQL and YASA-MCP will be open-sourced later.

 YASA-Engine currently offers default capabilities such as unified AST parsing for multiple languages, taint data flow analysis, and CG generation.
 Additionally, YASA provides custom checker capabilities, allowing users to flexibly extend and develop customized checkers based on specific business needs.
 Developers and enterprise users are welcome to try it out.
-Support for Js/TS、Python、Go languages has been open-sourced, while Java language support is not open-sourced yet.
+Support for JS/TS、Python、Go languages has been open-sourced, while support for Java language is not open-sourced yet.

 ## Components
 <img src="folder-img/Structure.png"  />